vuejs/vuefire/docs/cookbook/migration-v2-v3.md

 If you are using [Pinia](https://pinia.vuejs.org/), make sure to check the [Pinia guide](./subscriptions-external.md#pinia) instead.
 :::

 As of VueFire 3, Vuexfire doesn't have an exact replacement.
-This is because the Composition API allows us to have the same functionality without the need for a plugin.
+This is because Pinia has become the new defacto store solution for Vue.

-TODO: example
+Find a guide on how to use VueFire with Vuex [here](./vuex.md).